 Now I am ready to rip out the original stitching (basting) with my seam ripper.

 Now I am ready to sew the other three sides.
 I just started using these clips instead of straight pins.
 I purchased them on Amazon.
 I think they work great!
-Once the three other sides are sown, then I turn it right-side out and stuffed the old pillow into the new slipcover.
+Once the three other sides are sown, then I turn it right-side-out and stuffed the old pillow into the new slipcover.
 Then I repeated the process for the second pillow.
 Here is a closeup of the zipper at the bottom of the pillow.
 One pillow slipcover finished and one to go!
 Here are both pillows.
-Both finished pillows on our front porch bench from.
+Both finished pillows on our front porch bench…

 Click here to see my blog post on chalk painting my front porch bench.
 It is now off-white.